ckatzorke/howlongtobeat/README.md

 hltbService.detail('36936').then(result => console.log(result)).catch(e => console.error(e));
 ```

-The `search()` method will return a `Promise` with an `HowLongToBeatEntry`.
+The `detail()` method will return a `Promise` with an `HowLongToBeatEntry`.
 If the id is not known, an error is thrown, you should catch the Promise anyway.

 * Detail response example: